WesPeacock/Xrf2Cmpnt/README.md

-# Crossref Convert to Components
+# Convert Crossref to Components

 ### Introduction

-This repo contains scripts to convert a FLEx that has Unidirectional Cross References that point from a Component to its Complex form.
-It converts them to Components of the referred entry.
+This repo contains scripts to convert a FLEx that has Lexical References from a Complex form to the entries that will be its components.
+It reads the Lexical Reference links and makes the entries to be components of the referred entry.

 The FLEx SFM import process allows only one component per complex form.
 This allows you to import multiple components.

 The first component of the SFM complex form will be imported as a regular component.
-Second and subsequent should be imported as special unidirectional cross references (crossref)
+Second and subsequent should be imported as special lexical references.

 Note that if the crossref is at the sense level, FLEx calls it a Lexical Reference.
 In this document I'll just call it a crossref, whether it's at the sense level or at the entry level.